Dream Euro Trip is about helping you plan, budget and live up your own dream Euro Trip

 I am an Industrial Engineer from UP Diliman with a European Masters degree in International Business.
 My amazing parents paid for most of my studies but some organizations like European Commission and PAMWE granted me scholarships because I’m too awesome.
 So I took the money.
 Wouldn’t you?

 I am a music festival junkie.
 I plan my Euro Trips around the schedules of music festivals or concerts I wanna see.
 My rocknrolla list includes: inMusic Festival by the gorgeous Lake Jarun in Zagreb, Croatia my yearly Hovefestivalen habit in an amazing island in Trømøya, Super Expensive Norway Popagandafestivalen in one of the islands of my favorite city, Stockholm, Sweden Secret Island Nation Festival, an underground techno festival in a dreamy island in southwestern Sweden Way Out West in Gothenburg, Sweden (one of my dream festivals for 5 years and it happened!)
-Stockholm Music and Arts Festival (I saw Björk and Antony and the Johnsons live I died of happiness) and Orange Warsaw Festival, one of the best free festivals in Warsaw, Poland (but I think they charge a small amount now ).
+Stockholm Music and Arts Festival (I saw Björk and Antony and the Johnsons live I died of happiness) and Orange Warsaw Festival, one of the best free festivals in Warsaw, Poland (but I think they charge a small amount now :D).

 I am a volunteer of a Norwegian NGO, A Million Voices.
 Every summer I work at Hovefestivalen to raise money that is used to support and send poor Filipino kids to school.
 I get to attend an amazing music festival and help send kids to school at the same time.
 Talk about win-win.
 I have been a scholar most of my life so I totally support causes like this.
 You can also help by donating any amount here.